 We regularly assess and reflect on C4CW's impact using a variety of measures, including data gathered from online surveys, pre- and post-assessments, and individual and small group interviews.
-What follows are examples of data speaking to the impact of some of our immersions and early academies, and descriptions of a few of the many change efforts we have designed and supported.
+What follows are brief descriptions of a few of the many change efforts we have designed and helped lead, and some data speaking to the impact of some of our immersions and early academies.

 The entire training was transformative - especially the idea of adaptation within living systems, and the idea that complexity is natural and not something to be resisted or solved ‘perfectly.’
 Also that adaptation happens in real-time and the fluidity of our responses to issues … all groundbreaking realizations for me.
 And this is the perspective that we need over the long haul as we build our movement.

 An ongoing, multi-sector initiative to build a countywide Cradle to Career movement adopted Living Collective Wisdom® to guide the early stages of its development.
 A 2020 report documents the progress and developmental edges of this remarkably ambitious effort.
 Evolving Together for Profound Results: A Learning for Adapting Report for Stanislaus Cradle to Career.
 Center for Collective Wisdom, 2020.